ayushjhaa1187-spec/ELITE-HACK-1.0/README.md

 ---

-*Built with ❤️ for Elite Hack 1.0 · IIT Madras*
+*Built with vision for Elite Hack 1.0 · IIT Madras*